 When you install RoboForm, it installs only for the current Windows user.
 However if you check "Install RoboForm for All Windows Users" checkbox in the installer, RoboForm installs for all Windows users.

 Limited and Administrator Users.

-If a Windows user is Limited (that is, not Administrator) and Administrator user did not previously install RoboForm then Limited User will not have RoboForm controls that can be installed only by Administrator:
+If a Windows user is a Limited user (i.e. not Administrator) and Administrator user has not installed RoboForm previously, then Limited User will not have RoboForm controls that can be installed only by Administrator: